Ken Bahnsen Gym, a/k/a Men's Gym, a/k/a The Snake Pit

 Whichever the case, North Texas fans ran with it.
 There are even tales of fans bringing live snakes to games.
 Reptiles or no, boisterous crowds sent stands quaking and windows rattling, creating a hostile environment that earned the Snake Pit a mention in Sports Illustrated.

-North Texas spent its early years at the Snake Pit as a member of the Gulf Coast Conference before joining the Missouri Valley Conference in 1957, a rugged league with strong programs such as Houston, Cincinnati, Drake, Bradley, Wichita State and powerful Louisville.
+North Texas spent its early years at the Snake Pit, which opened in 1950 and seated 5,000, as a member of the Gulf Coast Conference before joining the Missouri Valley Conference in 1957, a rugged league with strong programs such as Houston, Cincinnati, Drake, Bradley, Wichita State and Louisville.
 North Texas battled Louisville eight times at the Snake Pit and finally broke through in their final meeting in Denton for a 78-64 win.

 In 1973, North Texas basketball moved across Highland Street to the Super Pit, trading 5,000 wood-bleacher seats for 10,500 padded, individual seats.
 But the Mean Green returned to the Snake Pit for a game on November 14, 2008, scoring an 87-66 win over Cameron.

-The Snake Pit remains in use primarily for physical education classes.
+The Bahnsen Gym remains in use primarily for physical education classes.
 Sadly, no herpetology classes are scheduled there.